Home

 Small cap stock is a term used to describe these market minnows in other parts of the world.

-I consider small-cap companies, to be those with a market capitalisation (market cap) under $A100 M (million).
-For larger stock markets, this figure has been stretched to $300 M
+I consider small-cap companies, to be those with a market capitalization (market cap) under $A100 M (million).

 Look here for an example of a penny stock picker site that also offers a penny stock newsletter.